OutSystems/OutSystems.SetupTools/docs/Publish-OSPlatformLifetime.md

 ```

 ## DESCRIPTION
-This will install or update Lifetime.
+This will install or update OutSystems Lifetime.
 You need to specify a user and a password to connect to Service Center.
-if you dont specify, the default admin will be used.
+If you dont specify, the default admin will be used.
 It will skip the installation if already installed with the right version.
-Service Center needs to be installed using the Install-OSPlatformServiceCenter function.
-Outsystems system components needs to be installed using the Publish-OSPlatformSystemComponents function.
+Service Center needs to be installed using the Install-OSPlatformServiceCenter cmdlet and the OutSystems system components needs to be installed using the Publish-OSPlatformSystemComponents cmdlet.

 ## EXAMPLES